burdukowsky/mpc-hc-web/README.md

 ![MPC-HC settings](../assets/mpc-hc-settings.png?raw=true)

 3\.
-Go to the MPC-HC Remote Control website ([mpc-hc.burdukowsky.tk](http://mpc-hc.burdukowsky.tk/), for example) from Remote control device (Android smartphone, for example).
+Go to the MPC-HC Remote Control website from Remote control device (Android smartphone, for example).

 4\.
 Set up ip-address and port of MPC-HC built-in web server and click "Save":